-The information provided by the Dynamic SQL snapshot tool does not contain detailed information, but the tool provides an easy and effective way of detecting and isolating offending queries and also indicates the reason for the performance problem.
+The information provided by the Dynamic SQL snapshot tool does not contain detailed information.
+However, the tool provides an easy and effective way of detecting and isolating slow running queries and indicates the reason for the performance problem.

 It is recommended that you use the Dynamic SQL snapshot tool early in the tuning process.